AdaCore/spark2014/docs/ug/gnatprove_by_example/flow.rst

 This section presents the results of running |GNATprove| in flow analysis mode on a number of examples to illustrate the various flow errors and warnings that might be raised.
+Note the use of ``pragma SPARK_Mode`` to identify each example as SPARK.

 Here is the specification of a swap subprogram along with flow analysis contracts.
 The ``Global`` aspect is ``null``, specifying